twang2218/pentax-firmware-tool/README.md

 #License
 *Now, I didn't pass the bar but I know a little bit / Enough that you won't illegally use this s%!^.*

-Well the code is based on svenpeter42's pfwtool (see above), and *that* code is infectiously licensed under GPL v2.
-[Basically, you are required to let GPL consume your software and/or children if you use any of this code in derivative work.
-Don't shoot the messenger!].
+Well the code is based on svenpeter42's pfwtool (see above), and *that* code is licensed under GPL v2.
+Which means this is required to be licensed under GPL as well.

 #Unicode Puppy
     ╲╲╲┏╮┏╮╲╲╲╲╲╲╲╲╲